NSX Application Platform Health Node Memory Usage Very High

 The pod should schedule onto one of the newly created nodes.
 Repeat this process until the output of kubectl top nodes shows a more consistent memory usage amongst nodes.

-The alarm on NSX-T should automatically go into "Resolved" state once the memory usage exits the threshold.
+The alarm on NSX-T should automatically go into the "Resolved" state once the memory usage exits the threshold.

 Additional Information